sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### Manifest File

-Every SONiC Package that is not an essential package must provide a *manifest.json* file in image filesystem under */var/lib/sonic-package/manifest.json*.
+Every SONiC Package that is not an built-in package must provide a *manifest.json* file in image filesystem under */var/lib/sonic-package/manifest.json*.
 The following table shows the top-level objects in the manifest.
 In the next sections it is described all the fields that are relevant.

 Path                              | Type                  | Mandatory   | Description